What We Do

 AGA AAP together with our partners, organises workshops, seminars and conferences, aimed at, sharing knowledge / experiences, in addition to developing and strengthening the human and institutional capacity required to combat transnational crimes.

 An increasing number of countries in Africa and indeed the world over, can be categorised either as source, transit, or destination countries for victims of human trafficking.
 Human Trafficking falls into a number of categories these may include: forced labour, sexual exploitation, and organ trafficking.

-CWAG AAP works with stakeholders engaged in tackling cybercrime, to build and strengthen internal capacity.
-CWAG AAP strives to promote awareness on the dangers of cybercrime in addition to facilitating workshops focused on the investigation and prosecution of cybercrimes.
+AGA AAP works with stakeholders engaged in tackling cybercrime, to build and strengthen internal capacity.
+AGA AAP strives to promote awareness on the dangers of cybercrime in addition to facilitating workshops focused on the investigation and prosecution of cybercrimes.

 Combating Counterfeit Drugs

 The sale of counterfeit drugs is a big global challenge.
 According to The World Health Organisation (WHO) Counterfeit Drugs are “A product that is: deliberately and fraudulently mislabelled with respect to source and/or identity”.

 Money laundering is frequently linked with other transnational crimes such as Terrorism, human trafficking, wildlife trafficking and other global crimes.